swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-6-orchestrate-the-workflow-with-a-cicd-pipeline/index.md

 You did fix some of the previous issues:

-- ✅ The experiment can be executed on a clean machine with the help of a CI/CD pipeline;
+- ✅ The experiment can be executed on a clean machine with the help of a CI/CD pipeline.

 You have a CI/CD pipeline to ensure the whole experiment can still be reproduced using the data and the commmands to run using DVC over time.